LuciferJack/Distad/README.md

-Distributed automatic deployment this project base the inotifywait and rsync you can distribute your code to any server you what!.
+Distributed automatic deployment this project base the inotifywait and rsync you can distribute your code to any server you what!

   - lightwight
   - daemon